adfinis/ansible-guide/doc/roles_collections.rst

 is not defined in the vars, needs to be defined as defaults.
 If there is no reasonable default value, the README should make it clear that the value must be provided via host vars.
-Defaults can be used for example for cipher suites, ntp server names or default ports.
+Defaults can be used for example for default ports and hostnames (e.g. binding a service to `localhost:80` unless overwritten via host vars).

-There is only one defaults file, called ``main.yml``.
+There is only one defaults file, called ``main.yml``:

 .. code-block:: Yaml

   ---

+  # The ports to bind sshd on
+  ssh_ports:
+    - 22

   # a list of ssh host keys
   ssh_host_keys: